-My hope is that ArcologyCentral can help foster and promote applied arcology research, whether primary, secondary or tertiary, and help implement or even goad sustainable arcological design: for new and old projects, for real world problems large or small, including situational challenges and concerns.
+My hope is that ArcologyCentral can help foster and promote applied arcology research, whether primary, secondary or tertiary, to help implement or even goad sustainable arcological design: for new and old projects, for real world problems large or small, including situational challenges and concerns.

 ArcologyCentral.net is simply a personal welcome, a cyber-handshake from me to all those who may be willing (or wishing) to entertain the material culture experience of an "urban laboratory."